Skip to main content

 Universal Design for Learning (UDL)

-UDL is a framework that emerged out of neuroscience research, emphasizing the what, how, and why of learning by designing flexible learning environments and activities that reduce barriers and accommodate individual learning needs (Rose & Meyer, 2002).
+UDL is a framework that emerged from neuroscience research, emphasizing the what, how, and why of learning by designing flexible learning environments and activities that reduce barriers and accommodate individual learning needs (Rose & Meyer, 2002).
 More specifically, UDL stresses:

 • Multiple means of representation (what I learn) – How learners acquire knowledge.